 Which pancake pan to buy

-If you’ll be using this pan frequently, opting for a reinforced cast metal material should ensure longevity.
+- If you’ll be using this pan frequently, opting for a material like reinforced cast metal should ensure longevity.

 Pancake-making sessions can last a while, especially when you have a big batch of batter.
 We looked for a handle that was comfortable, didn’t get too hot and could be easily gripped – rubber or plastic handles work well on this front.
 We also liked handles that had a notch for hanging.

 We expect pancake pans to heat up quickly and evenly.
 If the finished pancake had darker spots or cooked quicker in certain parts of the pan, we marked the product down.

 Arguably the most important criteria for pancake pans.
 We looked for a surface that allowed us to easily tease the pancake up to be turned or flipped.
 We looked for a PFOA-free coating and discounted any pans that omitted an unpleasant chemical smell, even after being washed several times.